aleleio/.github/profile/README.md

 # Welcome to alele.io! :monkey_face:

 [alele.io](https://alele.io) is a public database of teambuilding games.
-The database is wrapped in a REST API (this repository!) which is available at [alele.io/api](https://alele.io/api) and can be accessed through the web and mobile devices.
-It's a labour of love and relies on its community (you!) to survive and thrive.
+The database is wrapped in a REST API which is available at [alele.io/api](https://alele.io/api) and can be accessed through the web and mobile devices.
+It's a labour of love and relies on its community to survive and thrive.

 So, how can you help?